 Your spouse receives a lump-sum payment of 100 percent of your final average salary, plus an annual benefit of your final average salary x 2.5 percent x years of service in on-going monthly payments for the rest of his or her life.
 The maximum annual benefit is 50 percent of your final average salary.
 If you do not have a surviving spouse, your eligible children share the benefit.
 If you do not have a surviving spouse or eligible children, your beneficiary receives a lump sum equal to your current annual salary.Back to Top

-Optional group life insurance is coverage beyond your regular death benefit.
+Optional group life insurance is coverage beyond your basic life insurance.
 You pay the cost of this coverage.
-Many employers offer optional group life insurance, including the State of Kansas.
+Many employers offer optional life insurance, including the State of Kansas.
 Check with your employer about participation.

 Other Optional Insurance Details

-- You can start or increase coverage at any time with proof of good health.
+- You can start or increase coverage anytime with proof of good health.

 - You can enroll for or increase your coverage by up to $25,000 without proof of good health when you have a family status change like marriage, divorce, birth or adoption.

-- With the "Accelerated Death Benefit," if you are diagnosed as terminally ill with 12 months or fewer to live, you may be eligible to receive up to 100 percent of your life insurance instead of your beneficiary receiving a death benefit.
-Minnesota Life Insurance Accelerated Death Benefit Claim Form, (PDF, 33KB)
+- With the "Accelerated Death Benefit," if you are diagnosed as terminally ill with 24 months or fewer to live, you may be eligible to receive up to 100 percent of your life insurance instead of your beneficiary receiving the insurance amount.

 If You Leave Employment